Westpac Foundation Rural Community Grants

 FRRR seeks to fund activities that are well-supported by the broader local community, are locally led and delivered, show good partnerships and benefit multiple parts of the community.
 As FRRR is not always familiar with your community, our staff consider support material as evidence toward understanding level of community need, benefit and support.

 Why is this important?

-FRRR makes grants to communities, but we also need to be able to demonstrate to our funding partners where communities need support.
-To help us do this, we have grouped the kinds of activities that communities commonly us us to help fund into seven areas, which we call the Activity Tree:
+We have grouped the kinds of activities that communities commonly ask us to help fund into seven areas, which we call the Activity Tree:

 1. Building community resilience